Breakdown Of A Poker Round

 The flop is the first three cards

-After the bets are placed, the dealer burns a card and deals three cards to the table – the flop.
-These are the first three of the five community cards players must use with their hole cards to build a five-card hand.
+After placing the bets, the dealer burns a card and deals three cards to the table – the flop.
+Players must use these first three of the five community cards with their hole cards to build a five-card hand.

 After the flop, a betting round occurs, starting from the player on the left of the dealer button (the small blind).
-In this phase, any player can check, assuming no bets were placed.
+Any player can check in this phase, assuming no bets were placed.

 The turn is the fourth card

-On this turn, the dealer burns a card and deals another card face up on the table, called the turn.
+In this round, the dealer burns a card and deals another card face up on the table, which is called the turn.

 After the turn, a new round of betting starts.
 Players bet in the same order as the flop, starting from the small blind.